LANDSCAPES

 15”x30” Acrylic on Canvas - SOLD

 My husband and I took a trip to nearby Waterton National Park this past Autumn—a stunning area devastated by an extreme wildfire in the summer of 2017.
-Thankfully the town was saved through the hard work of firefighters and residents.
+Thankfully, the town was saved through the hard work of firefighters and residents.
 Unfortunately, 80% of the hiking network and many other surrounding businesses/structures/infrastructure were affected.
 This was our first trip back to the area since the fire.
-The regrowth and rejuvenation was breathtaking.
+The regrowth and rejuvenation were breathtaking.

 stand upon me